cranci1/Sora-Modules/README.md

    Open the JS file and replace the placeholders with:
    - Your Emby/JellyFin server's base URL (e.g., `http://localhost:8096`)

    - Your Emby/JellyFin user ID.
-You can find it in Dashboard -> Users -> Select the user -> take the "userID" value from the URL example: "http://localhost:8096/web/#/dashboard/users/profile?userId=529c1be6ba1048ccbdbde06b94bff4e2", userID will be: "529c1be6ba1048ccbdbde06b94bff4e2".
+You can find it in Dashboard -> Users -> Select the user -> take the "userID" value from the URL (e.g., "http://localhost:8096/web/#/dashboard/users/profile?userId=529c1be6ba1048ccbdbde06b94bff4e2", userID will be: "529c1be6ba1048ccbdbde06b94bff4e2")

    - Your Emby/JellyFin API Key.
 You can create an API Key in Dashboard -> Api Keys -> generate a new one and copy the token.